What is the Samara Democracy 360?

 Teachers and students to access an educational tool for classroom lessons on Canada’s political process and civic engagement.

 Journalists to draw on a fact base about Canadians’ beliefs, political activities and the political process that will enrich and improve reporting.

-Researchers & academics to expand on Samara’s analysis and advance research and teaching agendas using a large and unique Canadian dataset.
+Researchers & academics to expand on Samara’s analysis and advance research and teaching agendas.

 Political leaders and policymakers to refer to a nonpartisan, reliable source of information about citizens’ (dis)engagement with politics and recommendations for improvement.

-Through all of these stakeholders, above all else, we hope the Index will help all Canadians champion a strong democracy.
+Through all of these stakeholders, above all else, we hope the Democracy 360 will help all Canadians champion a stronger democracy for a better Canada.

 What makes Samara's Democracy 360 unique?